WasatchPhotonics/Wasatch.NET/README.md

 ## Wasatch Enlighten

-Wasatch.NET does not come with the INF or other setup files required to associate Wasatch Photonic's VID/PID tuples with libusb-win32.
-The simplest solution for now is to install Enlighten, which automatically configures the low-level USB driver bindings.
+Wasatch.NET *does not* come with the INF or other setup files required to associate Wasatch Photonic's VID/PID tuples with libusb-win32.
+The simplest solution for now is to install Enlighten, which automatically configures the low-level USB driver bindings so that your spectrometer will be properly enumerated by LibUsbDotNet and therefore visible in Wasatch.NET.

 # Build Configuration